 If you want to build a sustainable mobile business, get ready to continually keep the features and content fresh.
 Regular updates of the product go without saying.
 Remember: it takes a few seconds to uninstall an application that doesn’t seem useful or interesting any longer.

-The strategies may be rather well- or ill-matched with a particular mobile game or application because every product is different.
+The application monetization strategies may be rather well- or ill-matched with a particular mobile game or application because every product is different.
 When thinking about which of the app monetization models will suit yours best, answer the following questions:

 Some developers are focused on achieving a revenue stream right off the bat.
 The others prefer getting the most downloads post-launch.
 For example, if a great mobile game is offered for free, users are sure to keep coming back for more.
 Once the game goes viral, it will attract more customers.
-The chances of earning money from it will increase, and at that point, a suitable monetization model would be applied.
+The chances of earning money from it will increase, and at that point, a suitable mobile game monetization model would be applied.

 Nowadays, the overwhelming majority are monetized using one (or a combination) of the following app monetization models: